 Recovering in the Hospital - Surgical Guide To Right Posterior Total Hip Replacement (Modified/Pose Avoidance)

-Members of the nursing staff will position you in bed and help you turn until you are able to move on your own.
+Hospital staff will plan, provide and monitor your care.
+This may include a physician, physician assistant, nurse, nurse practitioner, physical therapist and/or social worker.
+Our nursing staff will position you properly in bed and help you turn until you are able to move on your own.
 You may have a pillow between your legs if ordered by your surgeon.
-Because anesthesia may temporarily inhibit urination after surgery, a Foley catheter may be inserted into the bladder to remove urine.
-This catheter is usually removed within 24 hours.
+Anesthesia can temporarily inhibit urination.
+A catheter may temporarily be inserted into the bladder to remove urine, though this is not common.

 Exercise